 A Guide to Bankruptcy in Texas

-Filing for bankruptcy in Texas can be confusing and unnerving.
+Filing bankruptcy in Texas can be confusing and overwhelming.
 Even with legal counsel, it can be comforting to know the steps needed to complete the bankruptcy process.
-Below is a simple run through what to expect when you file for bankruptcy.
+This guide is a simple run-through of what to expect when you file for bankruptcy.

 Table of Contents

 - 1 A Guide to Bankruptcy in Texas

 - 1.2 The Automatic Stay Goes In Effect

 - 1.3 Texas Goes Against the Grain with Chapter 7 and Chapter 13 Filings

 - 1.4 What does the Simplest Chapter 7 Case Look Like?